whanley/RDF-tutorial/graph-databases-and-SPARQL-update.md

 # Graph Databases, RDF, and Linked Open Data

-Many cultural institutions now offer access to their collections information through [web Application Programming Interfaces][api].
-While these APIs are a powerful way to access individual records in a machine-readable manner, they are not ideal for cultural heritage data because they are structured to work for a predetermined set of queries.
+In the 2010s, many cultural institutions began to offer access to their collections information through [web Application Programming Interfaces][api].
+While these APIs were a powerful way to access individual records in a machine-readable manner, they are not ideal for cultural heritage data because they are structured to work for a predetermined set of queries.
 For example, a museum may have information on donors, artists, artworks, exhibitions, and provenance, but its web API may offer only object-wise retrieval, making it difficult or impossible to search for associated data about donors, artists, provenance, etc. This structure is great if you come looking for information about particular objects.
 However, it makes it difficult to aggregate information about every artist or donor that happens to be described in the dataset as well.

 [api]: /lessons/intro-to-the-zotero-api.html

 RDF databases are well-suited to expressing complex relationships between many entities, like people, places, events, and concepts tied to individual objects.
 These databases are often referred to as "graph" databases because they structure information as a graph or network, where a set of resources, or nodes, are connected together by edges that describe the relationships between each resource.

 Because RDF databases support the use of URLs (weblinks), they can be made available online and linked to other databases, hence the term "Linked Open Data".
-Major art collections including the [British Museum][bm], [Europeana], the [Smithsonian American Art Museum][saam], and the [Yale Center for British Art][yale] have published their collections data as LOD.
-The [Getty Vocabulary Program][getty], has also released their series of authoritative databases on geographic place names, terms for describing art and architecture, and variant spellings of artist names, as LOD.
+For a time, certain major art collections, including the [British Museum][bm], [Europeana], the [Smithsonian American Art Museum][saam], and the [Yale Center for British Art][yale], maintained their own independent LOD publicationsof their collections data.
+Starting in 2014, the [Getty Vocabulary Program][getty] also released their series of authoritative databases on geographic place names, terms for describing art and architecture, and variant spellings of artist names, as LOD.

 [getty]: http://vocab.getty.edu